Docs LATEST

 IP Allowlisting #

-Restrict access to known IPs in your web server config:
+Restrict requests to known IPs directly in application config:

 Nginx: